Continue reading on DataGuidance with:

 7.4.
 Data protection impact assessment

-Even though the Law states the security obligation, it does not consider a Data Protection Impact Assessment ('DPIA').
+Even though the Law states the security obligation, it does not explicitly consider a Data Protection Impact Assessment (DPIA).

-Moreover, the data controller must adopt the technical and organisational measures both prior to and during the data processing.
+Moreover, the data controller must adopt the technical and organizational measures both prior to and during the data processing.
 Therefore, DPIAs must be performed before beginning any given data processing.

 7.5.
 Data protection officer appointment

-DPOs are not regulated under the Law, however they are introduced by the Bill.
+DPOs are not regulated under the Law, however, they are introduced by the Bill throughout the provisions of the infringement prevention model, which consists of compliance programs.
+The Bill sets out the minimum requirements for an infringement prevention model and regulates its certification process and registration in a National Register of Sanctions and Compliance, which will be administered by the Agency.
+It will be mandatory to have a Data Protection Officer if it is decided to adopt an infringement prevention model.
 The DPO must be appointed by the highest authority of the institutions, usually a board of directors, and must have autonomy regarding the privacy matters conducted.

 The DPO must meet the requirements of suitability, ability, and specific knowledge for the exercise of their functions.
-The DPO may performed other duties, if they are compatible, and do not constitute a conflict of interest.
+The DPO must maintain strict secrecy or confidentiality of the personal data known to him in the exercise of his position.
+The DPO may perform other duties, if they are compatible, and do not constitute a conflict of interest.

 7.6.
 Data breach notification